-Are you thinking of getting a video projector to get into video mapping?
+Are you thinking of getting a projector to get into projection mapping?
 Awesome!
-This guide will tell you everything you need to know to pick the right equipment according to your needs.
+This guide will tell you everything you need to know to pick the right equipment according to your needs

 How to choose the right projection mapping projector?